Financial Management Tips for Seniors During Challenging Timesin COVID - 19 News

 Today, predictions and statistical data point to a much faster recovery in the market, owing to the fact that governments and federal banks have learned from the previous crisis and are addressing possible deflation.
 “Typically we can see a big drop and then we can see a big and swift recovery.
 Like a ‘v’ shape if you’re looking at a graph,” says Raphael.
 “So cool head prevails, go back to your financial advisor and get an assessment.”

 While the real estate market should also recover, says Raphael, those planning to sell their home prior to COVID-19 should still do so now rather than wait.

 “If you were willing to sell, you probably have reached that conclusion that it’s the right thing for you to do . . . yes, you may wait a year or two to possibly gain greater dollars, but in my experience, it won’t make or break your retirement living.”

 In addition to the reduced RRIF withdrawal noted above, older adults (including those who are/were working) might also be eligible for the following government supports:

 - One-time $500 benefit;

 - Canada Emergency Response Benefit (CERB);

 - B.C.
 Emergency Benefit for Workers.

 Thinking about selling your home and moving into a retirement community?
-PARC Retirement Living offers a SECURE FUTURE® program that’s currently freezing 2021 rates for seniors moving in by December 31, 2020.
+PARC Retirement Living offers a SECURE FUTURE® program that caps rent increases for the next four years.
 Contact us for more information.

 The views and opinions expressed in this article belong to a third party financial advisor and are not associated with the opinions of PARC Retirement Living.
 Such information is designed for educational and informational purposes only and does not constitute as investment advice.